Martinsos/dotfiles/README.md

 # Martin's Dotfiles

 Go to dotfiles directory and run `./install` to install dotfiles.
-When you update your dotfiles or change them, just run `./install` again.
+If there is a new file in dotfiles, just run `./install` again.